 Doors and windows are likely culprits for leaks, but also investigate the basement and attic.
 You might even consider hiring a professional to conduct a thorough energy assessment of your home.

-Step Two: Select Your Caulk – or Sealant
+Step 2: Select Your Caulk — or Sealant

-WeatherMaster Sealant is available through Amazon and The Home Depot (special order process only) as well as through Grainger and other outlets serving contractors and facilities maintenance professionals.
+WeatherMaster Sealant is available through Amazon and The Home Depot (special-order process only), among other outlets serving contractors and facilities maintenance professionals.